310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Subaru %}
-Ah, Sari~ said he might not be able to join today.
+Ah, Sally~ said he might not be able to join today.

 The Tanabata Festival preparations are insanely rough, so he's going around dealing with it.
 {% endbubble %}